dieguque/Business-Project/README.md

 *Data Manipulation*

-2. Used Vlookup function on Google Sheet to filter the data due there were some rows that were not needed.
+2. Used Vlookup function on Google Sheet to filter the data due to there some rows not being needed.
-3. Used pivot table on GoogleSheat to get averages
+3. Used pivot table on GoogleSheat to calculate averages

 *Data Visualization*

-4. Calculated the weekday people screened in the US airports using Tableu.
+4. Calculated the weekday people screened in the U.S. airports using Tableu.
 5. Other charts created using Google Sheets were created for the Exploratory Data Analysis.